7.2 Inheritance

 }

-2. Important Rules of Inheritance in Java
+2. Important Rules of Java Inheritance

 - Single Inheritance Only:

-ObjectClass:- Every class you create in Java automatically inherits from
+Objectis the Ultimate Ancestor of All Classes:- Every class you create in Java automatically inherits from

 - Every class you create in Java automatically inherits from

-- Constructors are NOT Inherited:
+- Constructors Are Not Inherited:

-3. Referring to the Parent with super and super()
+3. The super Keyword and super()

-Example of super() Constructor Call
+super() Constructor Call Example

 class Parent {